IBM/cloudera-for-cpd/README.md

 ## Summary

 This tutorial covered examples of how to use `Platform connections` in IBM Cloud Pak for Data to access data sources on Cloud Pak for Data and other platforms, such as Cloudera Data Platform.
-It details the steps required to create these connections and then show how the data can be transformed and merged using `Data Virtualization`.
-Lastly, it provides examples of how to import this new data source into Cognos Analytics, where dashboards can be built to pull out insights using multiple visualizations.
+It details the steps required to create a Db2 connection to Cloud Pak for Data data, and a Big SQL connection to access Hive data on Cloudera.
+It then shows how the data can be combined and transformed using `Data Virtualization`.
+Lastly, it provides examples of how to import this new virtualized data into Cognos Analytics, where dashboards can be built to pull out insights using multiple visualizations.

 ## License